-I enjoyed the audiobook of the novelisation of ‘Doctor Who and the Visitation’ by Eric Saward!
+I enjoyed the Target novelization/audiobook of ‘Doctor Who and the Visitation’ by Eric Saward!

 It was fun to read the Target novelization with the audiobook narrated by Matthew Waterhouse in the background.
 Saying that, I feel that this isn’t one of the best ‘Doctor Who’ novelizations/audiobooks I’ve read/heard.
 I was hoping to discover more about this amazing story!

-The ‘Doctor Who and the Visitation’ audiobook is surprisingly a 3-disc set.
+Surprisingly, the ‘Doctor Who and the Visitation’ audiobook is a 3-disc set.
 This is rather unusual as ‘Doctor Who’ audiobooks are normally 4 or 5 discs on CD.
-This is because Eric’s novelization is slim and isn’t expansive as the novelizations/audiobooks of ‘Logopolis’; ‘Castrovalva’ and ‘Earthshock’ are.
+This is because Eric’s novelization is slim and isn’t expansive as the novelizations/audiobooks of ‘Logopolis’; ‘Castrovalva’ and ‘Earthshock’.

-This book is based on the original TV story, ‘The Visitation’ with Peter Davison’s Doctor, Nyssa, Tegan and Adric.
+The book is based on the original TV story, ‘The Visitation’, with Peter Davison’s Doctor, Nyssa, Tegan and Adric.
 It’s one of my favourite TV stories featuring the Terileptils and the Great Fire of London.
-I wanted to explore more of this story and I hoped this Target novel/audiobook would provide that.
+I wanted to explore more of this story and I hoped the Target novelization/audiobook would provide that.

-I purchased the Target novelization at the ‘Stars of Time’ convention at Weston-super-Mare in July, 2012.
+I purchased the Target novelization of ‘The Visitation’ at the ‘Stars of Time’ event in Weston-super-Mare, July 2012.
 I didn’t read the book until I purchased the audiobook.
 It was a treat to read the book and listen to the audio at the same time and note the differences between the TV story and the novel.

 The novelization is divided into 11 chapters and was published in 1982 after the TV story was transmitted.
 This is unusual as ‘Doctor Who’ novelizations by Terrance Dicks are divided into 12 chapters with 3 chapters for each of the four episodes.
-Eric Saward didn’t do this for his novelization.
+Eric Saward didn’t do that for this novelization.

-Eric Saward novelized ‘The Visitation’ with few changes.
+Eric Saward novelized ‘The Visitation’ with a few changes.
 He more or less sticks to what was in the original TV story, though he compressed scenes to a minimum in each chapter.
-He’s removed all the cliff-hangers and it’s probably why the novel is shorter to make it for a 3-disc set than a 4 for audio.
+He’s removed all of the cliff-hangers and it’s probably why the novelization is shorter to make it for a 3-disc set rather than a 4-disc set.

-But Eric manages to add some additional descriptions of certain scenes.
-This includes having the beginning of the story from a fox’s perspective of the Terileptil ship crash landing to Earth.
-He also removes the ‘Kinda’ links at the beginning, as he didn’t like including them he wrote the story for TV.
+But Eric manages to add some additional descriptions for certain scenes.
+This includes having the beginning of the story from a fox’s perspective for the Terileptil ship crash-landing to Earth.
+He also removes the ‘Kinda’ links at the beginning since he didn’t like including them when writing the story for TV.

 I liked the change that Eric makes in the novelization with Nyssa and Adric’s exchange in the TARDIS.
-Instead of having Adric abruptly leaving the Doctor to go out and finding Tegan and the Doctor, Nyssa gives Adric a homing device before going out.
+Instead of having Adric abruptly leave Nyssa to go out and search for Tegan and the Doctor, Nyssa gives Adric a homing device before going out.
 I wish that was shown in the original TV story.

 Matthew Waterhouse (who played Adric in the TV series and who I’ve met at conventions) is a very good narrator.
 Matthew is no stranger to audio, since he’s done Big Finish audios for the ‘Dark Shadows’ series.
-He has also recently returned to ‘Doctor Who’ as Adric in ‘The Fifth Doctor Box Set’.
+He has also returned to ‘Doctor Who’ playing Adric first in ‘The Fifth Doctor Box Set’.

 I liked how Richard Mace is handled in the novelization.
 Eric didn’t like how Richard Mace was portrayed by Michael Robbins in the TV story.
-Over the years Eric has changed his mind about the performance and for me I couldn’t help thinking of Michael Robbins as Mace when reading the book.
+Over the years, Eric has changed his mind about the performance and for me I couldn’t help but think of Michael Robbins as Mace when reading the book.

-I liked how Matthew Waterhouse does the voice of Mace in the audiobook.
+I liked how Matthew Waterhouse does the voice for Mace in the audiobook.
 I’ve discovered that Matthew read the book without having Michael Robbins’ performance in mind.
-This rather shocked me, as I initially thought Matthew was doing a Michael Robbins version of Mace in the audiobook.
+This rather shocked me as I initially thought Matthew was doing a Michael Robbins version of Mace in the audiobook.

-I was hoping to explore more of the Terileptils and their background in this novel.
-Sadly this isn’t provided and it’s a shame as Eric Saward could have given more detail about them including having names for them.
-Matthew does well with the voices of the Terileptils by giving them hissing tones.
+I was hoping to explore more of the Terileptils and their background in the novelization.
+Sadly this wasn’t provided and it’s a shame as Eric Saward could have given more details about them, including having names for them.
+Matthew does well with the voices for the Terileptils by giving them hissing tones.

-There is one change from TV to book, and that is that the mansion’s cellar is illuminated with vintravic crystals.
+There is one change from TV to book and that is that the mansion’s cellar being illuminated with vintravic crystals.
 This wasn’t in the TV story as the cellar was gloomy on TV compared to the Terileptils’ control room.
-I wondered why that was made as it makes the scene so visually different.
+I wondered why that was the case since it makes the scene visually different.

-This change shifts the dialogue the Doctor has about vintravic crystals to Mace.
-The dialogue is put into the cellar scene instead of the escape pod scene that occurs later with the Doctor; Nyssa and Mace.
-I’m unsure which is more effective to have vintravic crystals in the cellar or in the escape pod.
+This change shifts the dialogue that the Doctor had about vintravic crystals to Mace.
+The dialogue is put into the cellar scene instead of the escape pod scene that occurs later with the Doctor, Nyssa and Mace.
+I’m unsure which is more effective to have the vintravic crystals dialogue in the cellar or in the escape pod.

-Eric Saward’s love for history is well-demonstrated in the book with the opening scenes and detailing the plague.
-The descriptions of the villagers’ hostility to strangers are very well written.
+Eric Saward’s love for history is well-demonstrated in the book with the opening scenes and the details of the Great Plague.
+The descriptions of the villagers’ hostility towards strangers are very well-written.
 The urgency of threat from the plague is well-emphasised, especially when the Terileptils enhance the infection.

-The build-up and the reveal of the Great Fire of London are well handled.
+The build-up and the reveal of the Great Fire of London is well-handled.
 Eric doesn’t reveal the location of Pudding Lane until the very end.
-This provides readers the hint that this is where the Great Fire started.
-The climax between the Doctor and his friends vs. the Terileptils is well-written.
+This provides readers the hint that this was where the Great Fire started.
+The climax between the Doctor and his friends against the Terileptils is well-written.

-I did enjoy reading/listening to ‘Doctor Who and the Visitation’.
+I did enjoy reading and listening to ‘Doctor Who and the Visitation’.
 It’s a nice if slim novelisation of the TV story.
-I wish that more could be delved into with the Terileptils, but Eric Saward writes well and is straight to the point.
-I also enjoyed Matthew Waterhouse’s narration of the story for the audiobook.
+I wish that more could’ve been delved into with the Terileptils, but Eric Saward writes well and is straight to the point.
+I also enjoyed Matthew Waterhouse’s narration of the story in the audiobook.

 If you want more of the Fifth Doctor, Nyssa, Tegan and Adric in a novelisation/audiobook with character development, check out ‘Doctor Who – Black Orchid’.
 That’s a brilliant audiobook to enjoy!